hgkimdev/hgkimdev/README.md

 ## 🧑‍💻 About Me

 👋 Hi, I'm Hyeong Geun.
-I'm a solo indie hacker from Korea.
 I build small, useful SaaS products that solve everyday pains. <br>
 My goal is to create tools that make life simpler and more enjoyable! <br>

-Outside of coding, I enjoy learning new languages ✍️ and traveling 🌍.
+Outside of coding, I enjoy learning new languages ✍️ and traveling 🌍

 <!---